Guinea pig not drinking water?

 Guinea pigs have a hard time coping, therefore, during such periods, they require increased attention.

-The treatment for a frightened pet is to create a calm environment.
+The treatment for frightened guinea pigs is to create a calm environment.

 You can put the cage with the animal in a quiet, semi-dark room and treat it with your favorite treats.

 You should also protect your pet from any stressful situation.